 This exhibit presents historical documentary images, scenes of contemporary ranch life, and artifacts that range from the Spanish colonial spurs to modern electronic ID tags.
 Learn about Florida's cattle ranching heritage from the 16th century to the present, the story of Cracker Cattle and Cracker Horses descended from stock introduced by Spaniards in the 1500s, and listen to audio segments that feature dozens of Florida cowboys, cowgirls and ranchers who inform and entertain you on topics ranging from cow dogs and Cracker cow whips to cowboy funerals and hilarious poetry based on ranch work experiences.

-When to view: Every year we open this exhibit for Fair visitors during the Florida State Fair, students who attend our Florida Industry School Tours have the opportunity to see this exhibit, and groups by private reservation.
+When to view: Every year we open this exhibit for Fair visitors during the Florida State Fair, students who attend our Florida Industry Field Trips have the opportunity to see this exhibit, and groups by private reservation.